LonerStyles/ReadmeTest/README.md

 commands used are:

-"git add README.md"
+"git add README.md"  // add file to work space

+"git status" // look at current commit status (you can look if a file is on commitment inbox)

-"git commit -m “title”"
+"git commit -m “title”" // commit changes

-"git log --oneline".
+"git log --oneline". // see a log of recent commiments